marcorentap/kokkos-docker-cluster/README.md

 sudo systemctl restart docker
 ```

-Ensure GPU access with the default runtime:
+Ensure you have GPU access with the default runtime:
 ```
 docker run -it nvcr.io/nvidia/cuda:12.3.1-devel-ubuntu22.04 nvidia-smi
 ```